NethServer/docs/administrator-manual/en/webtop5.rst

    Before proceeding, verify that the "Nextcloud" module has been installed from :guilabel:`Software Center`

-By default the Nextcloud integration is disabled for all users.
+By default, Nextcloud integration is disabled for all users.
-To enable it, it is possible to do it only through the administration panel which is accessed with the webtop admin password
+To enable it, use the administration panel which can be accessed using the webtop admin password

 For example, if you want to activate the service for all webtop users, proceed as follows: